 - Now, fold the top corner down, but do not glue it down.
 Turn the envelope over to the other side.

 - Allow your child to use the gold glitter glue or paint pen to create a Chinese character design on the front of the red envelope.
-You may wish to look for Chinese character symbols for happiness or luck online to copy.
-Let dry.
+You may wish to look for Chinese character symbols for happiness or luck online to copy – we have some to download in PDF format at the end of this blog post – Let the glitter glue dry.

 - Take out a few different coins and bills.
 Explain to your child that it’s a Chinese tradition to give people red envelopes filled with money as part of the New Year celebration.

 - Ask her to identify the values of the coins and bills.
 Tell her that the amount of money in red envelopes usually ends in an even digit.
 Be sure to warn her not to include the number 4 in the amount!
 This number is considered bad luck.
 Then, challenge her to fill the envelope with a particular amount of money keeping in mind what you just revealed.